dqops/dqo/docs/working-with-dqo/daily-monitoring-of-data-quality.md

 - View detailed results for Checks, Sensor readouts, and Execution errors
 - View detailed information about check,
 - Check the results of the run check shown as a color square
-      - Green for a valid result
+      - Green for a correct result
       - Yellow for a warning
       - Orange for an error
       - Red for a fatal error